david-dd-amar/motrpac/animal_data/README.txt

 Comments: Joslin rats only

-We provide the metadata in a single large table called merged_dmaqc_data A tab-delimited text file and an RData file are vailable In the table we have a row for each vial id.
+We provide the metadata in a single large table called merged_dmaqc_data A tab-delimited text file and an RData file are vaillable In the table we have a row for each vial label (the main sample id).
 Only ids from samples that were sent to CAS are present.
 We also provide the dictionary of the columns in merged_column_dictionary.txt.

-Except for viallabel (which is vialid), labelid, pid, bid, barcode, and shipping id the colum format is:
+Except for viallabel, labelid, pid, bid, barcode, and shipping id the column format is:
 "w1.w2.w3", where:
 w1.w2 is the column type, which is the form from which it was taken (e.g., acute.test) w3 is the feature/field name (e.g., distance)